jimmycodesocial/draft-js-iframely-plugin/README.md

 ## Usage
 This plugin embeds URLs in different ways:
-1. When press Enter in a block that the text is a URL.
+1. When pressing Enter in a block where the text is a URL.
-2. When paste a text that is a URL (disabled by default).
+2. When pasting a text that is a URL (disabled by default).
 3. Intregrating the Embed button with `draft-js-side-toolbar-plugin`.

 ```js